official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 words from you on Iraq”.
 Mr Blair could use the speech at College Station, “to put Iraq into the wider context”.

-187 Minute Powell to Prime Minister, 28 March 2002, ‘Crawford’.
+[^187]: Minute Powell to Prime Minister, 28 March 2002, ‘Crawford’.

 479

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford515.
-Mr Powell told the Inquiry:
+515. Mr Powell told the Inquiry:

 “I actually put a note to the Prime Minister setting out what I thought we should focus on … This is not Kosovo.
 This is not Afghanistan.
 If you are thinking about Iraq, you have to think about it in a different way.
 You have to be able to put it in a political context.
-I referred … to the Chicago speech … You need to think about the long term, about the Middle East peace process … and how you’d put Saddam in a … proper framework to consider this sort of action.”
-188
+I referred … to the Chicago speech … You need to think about the long term, about the Middle East peace process … and how you’d put Saddam in a … proper framework to consider this sort of action.” [^188]

 516. Mr Powell emphasised that he was not providing Mr Blair with options in his note on 28 March, and others had also given Mr Blair their views.
 His role was to help Mr